bsenst/weaviate-io/developers/weaviate/current/tutorials/how-to-query-data.md

 **1. Define a query.**

    The easiest GraphQL queries to get data from Weaviate are [`Get{}`](../graphql-references/get.html) queries.
-Let's say we want to retrieve all the articles (there title, authors, url and wordCount) that are published by "Wired", the GraphQL query will look as follows:
+Let's say we want to retrieve all the articles (their title, authors, url and wordCount) that are published by "Wired", the GraphQL query will look as follows:

    ```graphql
     {